 Slow Cooker White Beans and Sausages

-If you choose to use cannellini beans (aka Italian white kidney beans), you’ll want to read up on how to cook beans in a slow cooker to learn about about kidney beans and toxicity.
+If you use Cannellini beans (aka Italian white kidney beans) in place of the Great Northerns, you’ll want to read up on how to cook beans in a slow cooker to learn about about kidney beans and toxicity.

-The instructions below assume your slow cooker has a brown/sauté feature, but if not, just use your stove to brown the sausages and sauté the veggies.
+The instructions below assume your slow cooker has a brown/sauté feature, if not, just use your stove to brown the sausages and sauté the veggies.
+Enjoy!

 1 lb. dried Great Northern beans, sorted, rinsed, soaked (overnight or quick)

 2 lb. of your favorite fresh sausage links

 1 large yellow onion, diced